Dishi-glitch/ML-journey/README.md

-# 🚀 100 Days of Machine Learning — CampusX
+# 🚀 100 Days of Machine Learning — CampusX (in Progress)

 > **70 Days Completed | 100 Days of ML Journey**